-References to "\$" are United States dollars.
-References to "CDN\$" are to Canadian dollars.
+In this AIF, all funds are quoted in United States dollars, unless otherwise indicated.
+References to "\$" are United States dollars and references to "CDN\$" are to Canadian dollars.
 Certain financial information relating to the Company originated in Canadian dollars were converted into United States dollars based on prevailing and average exchange rates for certain fiscal periods.

-3.5 Glossary of Terms
+Glossary of Technical Terms and Abbreviations